MahmutRuzi/mahmutruzi.github.io/_pages/about.md

 Welcome to my personal website!

-My name is Mahmut Ruzi, chemist with a Ph.D. degree, and I am currently working as a research fellow at Erciyes University's [Nanotechnology Research and Application Center (ERNAM)](https://ernam.erciyes.edu.tr) in the lab of [Prof. M. Serdar Onses](http://www.onseslab.com).
+My name is Mahmut Ruzi, a chemist.
+I am currently working as a research fellow at Erciyes University's [Nanotechnology Research and Application Center (ERNAM)](https://ernam.erciyes.edu.tr) in the lab of [Prof. M. Serdar Onses](http://www.onseslab.com).

 ![ernam-low](https://user-images.githubusercontent.com/70721965/213926886-dd5ebe17-5b3f-47c7-a676-84c03eaafe92.jpg)
 The side view of ERNAM building.
 Taken by Mahmut Ruzi on a typical summer day of 2021.